Shade Trees for Schools

 • Create community and educational opportunity by connecting us to culture, food, and art

-Challenges: Itʻs hard to be a tree in an urban area.
 Urban trees face threats from confined spaces, air and water pollution, soil compaction, urban heat, introduced pests, and poor management such as excessive pruning.
-Before planting on your campus, make a long-term tree health and care plan for your tree.
+Before planting on your campus, make a long-term tree health and care plan to help combat these obstacles.

 Where to Start